qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/case_studies/portugal_evora.rst

 .. figure:: ./images/portugal_evoraaut.png
    :alt: A. Márcia Barbosa
+   :align: left
    :height: 200
-   :align: left

-   A. Márcia Barbosa
+   A Márcia Barbosa

 This article was contributed in July 2010 by A. Márcia Barbosa.
 She is a post-doctoral researcher at Imperial College London (UK) and the University of Évora (Portugal).